canonical/vanilla-framework/templates/docs/patterns/notification.md

 - Provide the user with clear instructions on how to correct errors and and explicitly remind them of any format requirements.
 - Avoid creating a time limit, as making the notification disappear automatically can reduce accessibility for users who need longer to interact with the element.
 - An event listener should be added to hide notifications upon receiving a click on the close button.
+- Unless the alert from the screen reader is meant to break the user’s workflow, it is important that the notification does not affect keyboard focus.
+- Notifications should not disappear automatically.

 ### Resources